October 11, 2024

 Tax Deducted at Source (TDS) is a mechanism introduced by the Indian government to collect tax at the source of income.
 When it comes to property transactions, the buyer is responsible for deducting TDS and depositing it with the tax authorities.
 The TDS rate for property transactions is 1% of the total consideration value, provided it exceeds ₹50 lakhs.
 The buyer must ensure compliance with the rules to avoid penalties and legal repercussions.

-Also Read A Beginner's Guide to Starting Your Mutual Fund Investment Journey
+Also Read A Beginner's Guide How to Start Investing in Index Funds

 Step-by-Step Guide to Depositing TDS